box/developer.box.com/content/guides/getting-started/index.md

 - **API Reference**: Endpoint documentation
 - **SDK and Tools**: Information about official Box SDKs and tooling
 - **Sample Code Catalog**: Consolidated list of several code repositories

-To begin your journey, visit our [Learn Box Platform][learn].
-It will provide you a flow of information for you to get started.

 If you have questions, checkout our [forum][forum-link].